 Criticism is written for different audiences and purposes.
 Strategize how to find the right kind of criticism for your research needs.

-Reviews, such as film, book or art exhibit reviews, are written for the general public and published in newspapers and magazines, for radio and television, and on the Web.
-This "popular" criticism may be brief and fairly superficial in nature or it may engage thoughtfully and extensively with a text.
-Look for more thoughtful and in depth popular criticism.
+Reviews, such as theater or film reviews, are written for the general public and published in newspapers and magazines, for radio and television, and on the Web.
+This "popular" criticism may be brief and superficial or it may engage thoughtfully and substantially with a text; in either case, reviews present an argument on the value of a work of art.
+Look for thoughtful and in depth popular criticism, and avoid simplistic thumbs up/ thumbs down reviews for your academic work.

-Scholarly criticism written for an academic audience engages in more in-depth, analytical, and sustained discussion of a text.
-Scholarly criticism is argumentative.
-A critic makes a claim and supports that claim with evidence from the text (film, book, art, etc.).
-Scholarly criticism may also step into an ongoing "conversation" with other critics by referring to, building on, or refuting other readings of a text.
-Scholarly criticism is found in scholarly journals and books.
+Scholarly criticism written for an academic audience presents original insight into a play or body of work.
+Scholarly criticism engages in more in-depth, analytical, and sustained interpretation and analysis of a text.
+Scholarly criticism also steps into the ongoing "conversation" on drama by referring to, building on, or even refuting other critical readings of a text.
+Scholarly criticism is found in scholarly journals and in books.